rajatb115/xgboost/README.md

 # xgboost

-XGBoost baseline implementation for classification.
+XGBoost baseline implementation for classification on MIMIC and IMDb dataset.